All international applicants must document their English and/or Danish language proficiency when applying to the University of Southern Denmark.

 - IELTS academic test with a minimum overall band score of 6.5

-- CAE with a minimum result of C, or the CPE (the CAE or CPE are only accepted from a Cambridge Network or from University of Michigan) - Please send your ID number (e.g. EPA123456) and your secret number (4 digits) to us.
-You will find these on the Confirmation of Entry forwarded by the test center.
+- C2 Proficiency (CPE with a minimum result of C), or the C1 Advanced (CAE).
+Both are only accepted from a Cambridge Network or the University of Michigan).
+Please send us your ID number (e.g. EPA123456) and your 4 digits secret number.
+You will find these on the 'Confirmation of Entry' forwarded by the test centre.

 How to prove your Danish language knowledge

-- A passed single course Dansk A
+- A passed single course in Danish level A (highest level)

 - The Higher Education Examination - Studieprøven (All 4 parts must be passed with at least a 02 mark (Danish 7-point grading scale unless you are applying for Clinical Biomechanics or Medicine, where the minimum mark for all parts is the mark 7.
 From 2018 on, the examination contains 3 parts only, but the grade requirement stays the same)

 - A proficiency in Norwegian/Swedish/Icelandic equivalent to Danish level A of an upper secondary education.

 It is not possible to cover the Danish language requirement with a high-level course in Finnish.

 This requirement applies to all Danish taught Bachelor's/Professional Bachelor's programmes, even if it is not mentioned in the 'entry requirements' section on the specific webpage of the programme.